 A disposable good?

 When you buy those apples at the market they come in a plastic case.
 When you take them home you put them in a plastic bag.
 When you get home you realise that your kitchen has plastic everywhere.
 It’s almost impossible to live without it.
 In facts books have been written to find ways to live free from plastic – yes, it’s honestly that hard.
 New studies have shown that they can contaminate the seas and rivers with chemicals as they break down in the environment.

 People should make proper choices to reduce their impact on the Earth.
 However, many countries and government currently don’t make such distinction and allow the use of mass use plastics.
-It was also found that 91% of plastics are not recycled and simply dumped in to the oceans.
-So, on environmental it make sense to do so, but it creates problems about how we find alternatives, of which there are currently none.
+It was also found that 91% of plastics are not recycled and simply dumped into the oceans.
+So, on environmental it makes sense to do so, but it creates problems about how we find alternatives, of which there are currently none.

 Questions arising from this are:

 - If plastic bags are dangerous, why can’t all plastics be banned?